believeharsh/100-Days-100-Project/Form-React-Firebase/README.md

 4. Create a Firebase project by using real time databases.
 5. Run the app: `npm run dev`

-Happy reading with the Book Finder App!
-If you encounter any issues or have suggestions, feel free to open an issue or reach out to us.
-Enjoy exploring new literary worlds! 📖🌟

 ## About the App